 The beauty of this technique is that the vocal take’s sibilance is kept intact but the sibilant frequencies are removed from the reverb effect leaving the vocals to sound crystal clear without the horrible reverb sibilant side effects you hear on poor vocal productions.
 The filtered reverb acts like a wall of smoothness that the vocals cut through.

-In the video I explain what a de-esser is and how to use it to target and treat sibilant vocal frequencies.
+In the Reverb smoothing using a De-Esser video, I explain what a de-esser is and how to use it to target and treat sibilant vocal frequencies.
 I then show you how to create a startup de-esser template for the reverb effect using the existing vocal sibilant frequency range derived from the vocal take.
 I show you the process I use for finding the exact frequency range to use and explain what settings to use for the best results.

 Topics covered in this video are: